pkd2512/pkd2512.github.io/src/contents/projects/dodata.md

   hed: DoData

   dek: "Even though excellent nuggets of knowledge are freely available on the internet, many individuals, especially the underprivileged, do not have access to it.
-To address the situation, DoData was envisaged — as a not for profit organization, whose main objective is to enable donation of data (internet) for the needy.
+To address the situation, DoData was envisaged — as a not-for-profit organization, whose main objective is to enable the donation of data (internet) for the needy.
 I worked on the User Interface Design of the mobile app for DoData during my internship at Rupeelog in the summer of 2017."

   img: projects/dodata/hero.jpg